Stouthart/DX340/README.md

 curl -sS https://raw.githubusercontent.com/Stouthart/DX340/refs/heads/main/install.sh | sh
 ```

 Your device will reboot immediately.
+Enjoy the improvements!

+> [!TIP]
+>
+> - Check the [release notes] for changes and additional options
+> - Follow the discussion about the iBasso DX340 on [Head-Fi]

 **Undo is just as easy:**